-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 27 Community Form/Land Use Guideline 3: Compatibility A.21: The proposal provides appropriate transitions between uses that are substantially different in scale and intensity or density of development such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions, or setback requirements.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Analysis 27 Community Form/Land Use Guideline 3: Compatibility A.21: The proposal provides appropriate transitions between uses that are substantially different in scale and intensity or density of development such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions, or setback requirements.
 28 Community Form/Land Use Guideline 3: Compatibility A.22: The proposal mitigates the impacts caused when incompatible developments unavoidably occur adjacent to one another by using buffers that are of varying designs such as landscaping, vegetative berms and/or walls, and that address those aspects of the development that have the potential to adversely impact existing area developments.
-29 Community Form/Land Use Guideline 3: Compatibility A.23: Setbacks, lot dimensions and building heights are compatible with those of nearby developments that meet form district standards.
+29 Community Form/Land Use Guideline 3: Compatibility A.23: Setbacks, lot dimensions and building heights are compatible with those of nearby developments that meet form district standards. √ The proposal will be located in the existing residence and setback appears to match surrounding development.
 30 Community Form/Land Use Guideline 4: Open Space A.2/3/7: The proposal provides open space that helps meet the needs of the community as a component of the development and provides for the continued maintenance of that open space.
 31 Community Form/Land Use Guideline 4: Open Space A.4: Open space design is consistent with the pattern of development in the Neighborhood Form District.
 32 Community Form/Land Use Guideline 4: Open Space A.5: The proposal integrates natural features into the pattern of development.
 33 Community Form/Land Use Guideline 5: Natural Areas and Scenic and Historic Resources A.1: The proposal respects the natural features of the site through sensitive site design, avoids substantial changes to the topography and minimizes property damage and environmental degradation resulting from disturbance of natural systems.